Borna-f/impact-bio/README.md

 # impact-bio

 ## Server
-To run server on a command line run "yarn start".
+To run server, on a commandline run "yarn start".

 ## Client
 To run client, on the portal folder run "yarn serve"